 ii.
 If after meeting with the student the faculty member determines that the Honor Code was violated and the faculty member wishes to assign sanctions, the faculty member may adjudicate the charge by choosing one of the following options:

 iii.
 If the faculty member imposes any sanction, and if the student agrees with the charge and sanction, the faculty member will complete an Honor Code Violation Report.
 The student and faculty member will sign the report.
-Confidential copies will be given to the student, the faculty member, and the Academic Dean.
+Confidential copies will be given to the student, the faculty member, and the Vice President of Academic Affairs.

 iv.
 If the student denies the charge and/or wishes to dispute the sanctions assigned, the student may appeal using the process described in Article V, Section III.

 v.
-If the faculty member chooses to present the alleged violation to the Academic Dean rather than adjudicate the matter.
+If the faculty member chooses to present the alleged violation to the Division Dean rather than adjudicate the matter.
 The following procedure will be used.

 i.
-The Academic Dean will schedule a meeting with the student and the faculty member as soon as possible but no more than ten (10) class days from the faculty member’s discovery of the offence.
-At that meeting, the Academic Dean will be in charge.
+The Division Dean will schedule a meeting with the student and the faculty member as soon as possible, but no more than ten (10) class days from the faculty member’s discovery of the offence.
+At that meeting, the Division Dean will be in charge.
 The faculty member will present the evidence.
 The student has the opportunity to refute the charge or contest the penalty.

 ii.
-The Academic Dean, in consultation with the faculty member, may adjudicate the charge by choosing one of the following options:
+The Division Dean, in consultation with the faculty member, may adjudicate the charge by choosing one of the following options:

-- Dismissing the charge.
-If the charge is dismissed, the Academic Dean and faculty member will make no permanent record of the meeting;
+• Dismissing the charge.
+If the charge is dismissed, the Division Dean and faculty member will make no permanent record of the meeting;

 iii.
-If the Academic Dean and faculty member impose any sanction, and if the student agrees to the charge and the sanction, the Academic Dean will update and sign the Honor Code Violation Report.
-Confidential copies will be given to the student, the faculty member, and the Academic Dean.
+If the Division Dean and faculty member impose any sanction, and if the student agrees to the charge and the sanction, the Division Dean will update and sign the Honor Code Violation Report.
+Confidential copies will be given to the student, the faculty member, and the Office of Academic Affairs.

 (c) By the Honor Council:

-The Academic Dean, the faculty member, and/or the student may bring any alleged Honor Code violation to the Honor Council.
+The Division Dean, the faculty member, and/or the student may bring any alleged Honor Code violation to the Honor Council.
 If this occurs, a Hearing Board will meet, following the procedures outlined below:

 i.
 The student will receive a written notice specifying the alleged violation of the Honor Code, the time and place of the hearing, and the procedures that will be used during the hearing.
 Such notice will be sent to the student’s official Young Harris College email address at least forty-eight (48) hours prior to the hearing.
-When possible, a written notice will also be given to the student personally.
 Upon receipt of the hearing notice, the student will have the right to access and review physical evidence used to support the alleged violation.

 ii.
 The student has the right to be present during the hearing while evidence is being presented and may remain until the Board begins deliberations.
 The student may choose to remain silent during the hearing, and such silence will not be taken as an admission of guilt.
 The student may also elect not to appear at the hearing; failure to appear will not be taken as an admission of guilt.
 The student may bring to the hearing an individual from within the College community whose role is to serve as an advisor.
 Such person may not act in a legal capacity, and may speak only when invited to do so by the chairperson.